 Applications open from November and close at 5.15pm on 1st February each year.
 As this is a restricted course, late applications are not accepted.

 How can I apply to the Diploma in Music Business course?

 All applications can be made via the BIMM Dublin Admissions Team.
-To request an application form, email them at email@example.com or call +353 1 5133 666.
-The completed form can be returned via email to firstname.lastname@example.org.
-The deadline to apply for this course is 5pm on 24th August 2018 2018.
+To request an application form, email them at [email protected] or call +353 1 5133 666.
+The completed form can be returned via email to [email protected].
+We encourage all prospective students to apply before 5pm on 1st July each year.

 Once you’ve applied, we’ll contact you with the details of your interview and will give you at least 10 days’ notice of your scheduled interview time.

 International applications are welcome and Skype interviews can be arranged if applicants are unable to attend an interview.